syncfusion-content/fileformat-docs/FileFormat/DocIO/FAQ.md

 {% highlight c# %}
 [C#]

-//Create a new Word document
+//Creates a new Word document

 WordDocument document = new WordDocument();

-//Add new section to the document
+//Adds new section to the document

 IWSection section = document.AddSection();

-//Create built-in style and modify its properties
+//Creates built-in style and modifies its properties

 Style style = Style.CreateBuiltinStyle(BuiltinStyle.Heading1, document) as Style;